South Corsica: What to do and see in a week?

 - Find the place Fochwhere the market takes place every morning.
 If you don't feel like walking, you can take the little train that goes around the city.

-- Visit the national museum Bonapartewhere Napoleon was born and spent part of his childhood.
+- Visit the Bonaparte National Museumwhere Napoleon was born and spent part of his childhood.

-- Go through the cathedral of Ajaccioand the place du Général de Gaulle.
+- Go through the Ajaccio cathedraland the place du Général de Gaulle.

 - Reassemble the Cours Grandval to the Place d'Austerlitz and to the Bonaparte cave.